ramaseshan/ramaseshan.github.io/content/2015-12-18-fizz-buzz-problem.md

 Right !
 Hey hold on ...!
 Something is fishy here.
 The third condition ..
 Isint that wrong ??
 Wouldnt that print "Fizz" instead of "FizzBuzz" ?
 If this thought has come to you, yes you are right.

 Lets analyze a little more.
 What does an "if" statement do ?

 When a condition is satisfied, it executes a set of instructions.
 Right ?
 Now for a moment lets think like machines and look at the above code.

 For the number 15, lets run though the first condition.
 15 is divisible by 3.
 Yes the condition is true.
 So it would print "Fizz".
 Thats it.
 That is how a machine works.

 That is the difference between "Natural Human Language" and "Computer Language".

 > A computer can just execute instruction given by you and me.
 It does not have a brain by itself.

 So without further delay, lets get to the solution.

-{% highlight python %}
+    :::python
     for i in range(100):
         if (i % 3 == 0) and (i % 5 ==0):
             print "FizzBuzz"